-- Skip the jalapeno if you don't like spice, or if you like spice, consider adding a couple of seeds to make it hotter.
+- Skip the jalapeno if you don't like spice, or if you want spice, consider adding a couple of seeds to make it hotter.

-- Choose cashews as an option to replace the peanuts, or for a nut-free version, skip the peanuts altogether.
+- Choose cashews to replace the peanuts, or skip the peanuts altogether for a nut-free version.

 - Add any veggies you enjoy.

-- Thai Basi is wonderful with these flavors.
+- Thai Basil is wonderful with these flavors.

-- Substitute carrot ginger dressing as a nut-free, sesame-free dressing.
+- Substitute carrot ginger dressing with a nut-free, sesame-free dressing.

 How to Prepare Rice Noodles

 Rice noodles are noodles made from rice, so they are naturally gluten-free.